AdriCode/Image-Analysis-Classification/README.md

-# Machine Learning Fall 2017.
-Final exam.
-UCPH #
+# Machine Learning.
+Final exam - UCPH #

 ## Image analysis and classiﬁcation of the protagonists in soccer ##